yufoo1/yufoo1.github.io/docs/cpu-design-pattern/How to implement CPU by software oriented approach.md

 # How to Implement CPU by Software Oriented Approach

 Considering to implement highly configurable CPU, we should use a very `software oriented approach` , in which there are few things that is fixed.
 This article borrows a lot from VexRiscv, a RISC-V CPU written in `SpinalHDL` , [source code is here](https://github.com/SpinalHDL/VexRiscv).
-In VecRiscv, nearly everything is plugin based, which means we can simply expand it or shrink it.
+In VexRiscv, nearly everything is plugin based, which means we can simply expand it or shrink it.
 Besides, there is an automatic tool allowing plugins to insert data at a given stage and other plugins to read it in another stage.
 There is also a service system which provides a very dynamic framework to handle exception.

-I will try to understand this software oriented design approach and how VecRiscv use it, this article will record some thoughts of myself.
+I will try to understand this software oriented design approach and how VexRiscv use it, this article will record some thoughts of myself.
 Then, I will design my own CPU in `Chisel` through this unique approach.

-## Simple Introduction of VecRiscv Architecture
+## Simple Introduction of VexRiscv Architecture

-VecRiscv is implemented via a 5 stage in-order pipeline and it's function can be extended through lots of optional and complementary plugins.
-The Extensibility of VecRiscv is so superior that we can turn on or turn off parts of this CPU directly through it's well-designed plugin system and add new functionalities or instructions without modifying any source of this CPU.
+VexRiscv is implemented via a 5 stage in-order pipeline and it's function can be extended through lots of optional and complementary plugins.
+The Extensibility of VexRiscv is so superior that we can turn on or turn off parts of this CPU directly through it's well-designed plugin system and add new functionalities or instructions without modifying any source of this CPU.

 ### Gen Smallest

-When we choose to generate VecRiscv in a smallest configuration, it firstly define a method which will return a instance of CPU.
+When we choose to generate VexRiscv in a smallest configuration, it firstly define a method which will return a instance of CPU.
 This method has only one parameter that representing the configuration we expected.
 The configuration is described through an object, which apply method need a list of plugins and we can also configure plugin before pushing it into that plugin list.
-By the way, the default option of VecRiscv is with memory stage and write back stage and `GenSmallest` needs:
+By the way, the default option of VexRiscv is with memory stage and write back stage and `GenSmallest` needs:

 * IBusSimplePlugin: implements the CPU frontend via a very simple and neutral memory interface out of CPU.
 * DBusSimplePlugin: implements the load and store instructions via a simple memory bus out of CPU.